nevalang/vscode-neva/README.md

 This is a VScode extension for [Neva](https://github.com/nevalang/neva) - a flow based programming language with static types.

-Please note that you need to have a `neva.yaml` file in the root of your workspace to activate the extension.
+> **Warning**: extension only works if nevalang module is root of your workspace!
+I.e. `neva.y(a)ml` is at the root of the project, opened in the editor.

 ## Requirements